vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 ```

 ## Enabling / Disabling endpoints
-You can configure not only whether an endpoint is exposed over HTTP or JMX, you can also turn specific endpoints on/off.
+You can configure not only whether an endpoint is exposed over HTTP or JMX, but also you can turn specific endpoints on/off.
 All the endpoints except `shutdown` are enabled by default (although not exposed over HTTP).

 ```properties
 # Disable an endpoint